ofTheo/ofxKinect/README.md

   * create a new group "ofxKinect"
   * drag these directories from ofxKinect into this new group: ofxKinect/src & ofxKinect/libs
 * add a search path to the libusb headers: `../../../addons/ofxKinect/libs/libusb/include/libusb-1.0` to your project Target build settings
-  * Xcode3: under Targets->YourApp->Build->Header Search Paths (make sure All Configurations and All Settings are selected) and add the path
   * Xcode4: add the lib path to your Project.xconfig, see the example
 * add the path to the libusb precompiled library: `../../../addons/ofxKinect/libs/libusb-1.0/lib/osx/usb-1.0.a`
-  * Xcode3: under Targets->YourApp->Build->Library Search Paths (make sure All Configurations and All Settings are selected) and add the path
   * Xcode4: add the lib path to your Project.xconfig, see the example

 ### Linux (Makefiles & Codeblocks):